-20. Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?
-4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
-2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
-0 No, there are no improvements to planetary health education in progress.
+1.20.
+Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?

+- Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.

 Score explanation: Significant administration support from the Senior Associate Dean for Student Affairs, Vice Dean for Education, and Associate Dean for Curricular Affairs allows for student input to expand planetary health education into the core curriculum.
-Case based learning slide decks that incorporate climate health have been created to be implemented in the upcoming year.
+Case based learning slide decks and Public Health Commute modules that incorporate climate health have been created to be implemented in the forthcoming curriculum redesign.

-21. How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?
-6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
-4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
-2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
-0 There is minimal/no education for sustainable healthcare.
-Score explanation: Planetary health topics are integrated throughout the first three years of medical school at Columbia VP&S through mention in Body in Health and Disease (BHD) lectures, elective coursework, and through the Public Health Commute modules in BHD.
+1.21.
+How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?

+- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - 0 There is minimal/no education for sustainable healthcare.

+Score explanation: Planetary health topics are sparsely integrated throughout the first three years of medical school at Columbia VP&S through mention in Body in Health and Disease (BHD) lectures, elective coursework, and through the Public Health Commute modules in BHD, but much more needs to be done for the integration to feel sufficient or complete.

-22. Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the course?
+1.22.
+Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the course?

-- 1 Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare - 0 No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+- Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare - No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.